jaysella/spoonriver/README.md

   Spoon River Anthology
 </h1>

 This repository houses the source code and data for the *Spoon River Anthology* project.
 This site provides a graphical interface to view and analyze the anthology's 200+ characters and stories.
+It can be viewed live [here](https://spoonriver.netlify.app).

+For the *Spoon River Anthology: Web of Interconnectivity* site, see the [repository](https://github.com/j-651/spoonriver-web) or the [live site](https://spoonriver-web.netlify.app).

 Original source code by <a href="https://jaysella.dev" target="_blank">Jay Sella</a>.